Butterkäse: Wisconsin’s Little-Known “Butter Cheese”

 As previously mentioned, butterkäse goes well with many foods.
 This makes it a perfect addition to a wine and cheese party (where you can also show off your incredible knowledge by pronouncing butterkäse).
 Slice it and serve it on a platter with meats, fruits, pickles and olives, and sourdough bread.
 If you’re serving a flight of cheese, serve it early so its delicate flavor isn’t overshadowed by a sharp Cheddar or pungent blue cheese.
 It’s also excellent after dinner with brandy.

-Butterkäse goes best with a medium white wine like chardonnay, semillon or a crisp German riesling, but red wine lovers will enjoy it with a robust zinfandel.
+- Wine: Butterkäse goes best with a medium white wine like chardonnay, semillon or a crisp German riesling, but red wine lovers will enjoy it with a robust zinfandel.

-A light lager, especially a crisp Pilsner, is the best complement to butterkäse.
+- Beer: A light lager, especially a crisp Pilsner, is the best complement to butterkäse.

-Pepperoni, salami or summer sausage
+- Meats: Smoked, cured ham, pepperoni, salami or summer sausage

-Grapes, melon, plums
+- Fruits: Grapes, melon, plums

-So Where Can I Buy Butterkäse?
+Where Can I Buy Butterkäse Cheese?